Our Jordan Trip

 After a brief visit to Jerash, another hidden gem of the ancient world, our tour continued on to Petra.
 A little less than three hours south of the capital, not far from the ecological reserve “Dana Biosphere”, opens a series of canyons through a rocky and desert area, leading up to one of the new Seven Wonders of the world.

 A natural setting for numerous adventure films, Petra is one of the most important travel destinations, on par with Machu Picchu or the Great Wall of China.
-The ancient entrance to the capital of the Nabataeans, is about three kilometers from the new town of Petra.
+The ancient entrance to the capital of the Nabataeans, is about three kilometres from the new town of Petra.
 You can walk, or if you prefer take a ride on the back of a mule, a camel, or a donkey to arrive at the “treasury”, the ancient doors of the lost rose city.

-There are no adjectives that can adequately describe the beauty and enchantment of these places: the sounds of traditional music; the garb of nomadic Bedouin peoples who welcome you with open arms; the rich aromas and flavours of food and drink prepared according to age-old customs; and the astonishing architectural marvel of the buildings carved in the rocks, are to say the least breath-taking.
+There are no adjectives that can adequately describe the beauty and enchantment of these places: the sounds of traditional music; the garb of nomadic Bedouin peoples who welcome you with open arms; the rich aromas and flavours of food and drink prepared according to age-old customs; and the astonishing architectural marvel of the buildings carved in the rocks, is, to say the least breath-taking.

 On the opposite side, just over two hours north of Amman, lies the ancient, biblical baptismal site on the river Jordan.
-This site is not only a key destination for tourist groups from all over the world, but also a place of pilgrimage for many people of different religious backgrounds.
+This site is not only a key destination for tourist groups from all over the world but also a place of pilgrimage for many people of different religious backgrounds.
 Tradition has it that it was here, on the west bank of the Jordan, not far from Nazareth and the Sea of Galilee, that Jesus was baptized by John.
 Certainly one of the highlights of our trip was the opportunity to bathe in those same waters and walk on the same land where Christ, the prophets, and the Saints once tread.

 There are many other fascinating places to visit in Jordan from Mount Nebo, where God showed Moses the Promised Land, to the Moab plains beyond, where one glimpses the ancient city of Jericho.
 It is here that you will admire the best-preserved mosaics in the world; depicting the “Story of Creation” and the “Tree of Life”.